SimonMossmyr/Enfo-MTE/README.md

 > Version control and security.
 >
-> Unfortunately, `.w3x` files are binary and any changes made in commits won't show up when using `$ git diff`.
-This means we can't be sure that any changes reported in the commit's message are actually the ones being made.
+> Unfortunately, `.w3x` files are compressed archives (MPQ) and any changes made in commits won't be decipherable.
+Which means they won't show up when using `$ git diff`, so we can't be sure that any changes reported in the commit's message are actually the ones being made.
 Someone could potentially insert cheat codes without our knowledge, and this repository is public (or at least planned to be) so anyone can make changes.
 >
-> The solution is to extract all files in the map.
-All code in the map is in readable text files, and the other components (units, doodads, tileset, et.c.) are binary files which with some prying can actually be understood.
-This makes version control a lot easier.
+> The solution is to unpack all files in the map and have them be the repository.
+All file components (code, units, doodads, tilesets) are readable UTC-encoded text files which with some prying can actually be understood.
+This makes version control a lot safer.